lucia-auth/lucia/documentation/src/pages/learn/basics/store-user-attributes.md

 title: "Store user attributes"
 ---

-Any number of additional columns can be added to the `user` table.
-This should be generally used for commonly used data (like username and profile pictures) and for user permissions (like if the user is an admin).
-Larger and specific data should be stored inside a different table.
+In addition to the required columns, any number of columns can be added to the `user` table.
+This should be generally used for storing commonly used data (like username and profile pictures) or user-permissions (like if the user is an admin).
+Larger and specific data should be stored inside a different table to save on bandwidth.

-The column can be unique as well, and the database will throw an error when a provided user data violates the unique rule upon user creation or update.
+Lucia will re-throw the error from the database on user creation/update if the provided data violates constraints/rules.

-## Get user attributes
+## Populate `User` object

-By default, the `User` object only includes the user id:
+By default, the `User` object (returned by methods like [`getUser()`](/reference/api/server-api#getuser)) only includes the user id:

 ```ts
 type User = {